KitchenAid Logo

 By the 1960s, the company was famous not just for mixers.
 The first dishwashers and other appliances had been added to its inventory.
 This expansion was followed by a revamp of the marketing strategy and logo.

-The emblem was given a red hue to emphasize the brand’s unique feature—using a broad color palette for their appliances.
+The emblem was given a red hue to emphasize the brand’s unique feature, using a broad color palette for its appliances.
 For instance, in 1955, mixers came in four bright shades.
-Dishwashers were offered in pink as well as white.
+Dishwashers were offered in pink and white.
 These various colors became a hallmark feature of KitchenAid, and the bright logo highlighted this innovation.

 Font and Colors

 Red is the primary color of the emblem and is dominant in the design of tabletop appliances.
 This shade evokes a sense of festivity and lifts the mood.
-Subconsciously, the color conveys a message about the performance and speed of the products and their power.
+Subconsciously, the color conveys a message about the products’ performance, speed, and power.

 Designed for a female audience, the brand uses color to evoke associations with roses, love, passion, and a femme fatale, thereby subconsciously driving purchases.